 Hybrid Budgeting Tools

-Hybrid tools blend simplicity and automation, a great middle ground for minimalist budgeting tools.
+Hybrid tools blend simplicity and automation, a great middle ground.

 Mint (Now Credit Karma)

 Auto-tracks income and expenses with a clean look.
-Not fully minimalist, but awesome for low-effort budgeting.
+Not fully minimalist, but handy for low-effort budgeting.

 - Pricing: Free.